YakimbiICT/php_dev_interview_assignment/README.md

             <td>GET</td>
             <td><em>empty</em></td>
             <td>
-                Get the collection of all favorites
+                Get the collection of all favorites<br/>
                 images of the user.
             </td>
          </tr>